Euthanasia device: Mercitron

 Kevorkian assisted others with a device that employed a gas mask fed by a canister of carbon monoxide which was called "Mercitron" (mercy machine).
 This became necessary because Kevorkian's medical license had been revoked after the first two deaths, and he could no longer have legal access to the substances required for the "Thanatron".
 It was a rudimentary device consisting of a canister of carbon monoxide attached to a face mask with a tube.
 A valve must be released to start the gas flowing.
 Depending on the person's disability, a makeshift handle may be attached to the valve to make it easier to turn.
 Or, with the valve in the "open" position, a clip or clothespin could be clamped on the tubing.
 Pulling it off allows the gas to flow.
 By Kevorkian's estimates, this method took 10 minutes or longer.
 Sometimes he encouraged people to take sedatives or muscle relaxants to keep them calm as they breathed deeply of the gas.

 Deliverance Machine

 The Deliverance Machine was invented by Philip Nitschke.
 It consisted of software entitled Deliverance, that came on a special laptop that could be connected to an IV in a person's arm.
-The computer program asked a series of questions to confirm the person's intent to die.
-After answering affirmatively to all of the questions, a lethal injection of barbiturates was triggered.
+The computer program asked a series of questions to confirm the person's intent to die that being: